SNICScienceCloud/technical-training/model-serving/README.md

 ## Task-2: Single server deployment with Docker Containers

-In this task, we will repeat the same deployment but with Docker containers.
-It will create a flexible containerized deployment environment where each container has a defined role.
+In this task, we will repeat the same deployment process but with Docker containers.
+This time we  will create a flexible containerized deployment environment where each container has a defined role.

 1. Now goto `technical-training/model-serving/single_server_with_docker/production_server/` directory on the client VM.
 The directory contains the code that will run on your production server.
 Following is the structure of the code: